xt0fer/reveal-slides/md/intro-to-oop.md

 ###Private Methods

-The problem with this function is we can’t test it, its doing too much!
+* The problem with this function is we can’t test it, its doing too much!

 	* So how do we fix it?
 	* Take each action and make it a private function.
 	* We make them private because they only exist to help us answer the one question our interface is making available, *canIBorrowMoney(~)*.

 -

-###Private Methods

 ```
 private void doIKnowYou(Person person){
     if (!this.person.equals(person)){
-        throw new Exception(“I don’t know you");
+        throw new Exception("I don’t know you");
     }
 }

 private void doILikeYou( Person person){
     if (!person.like){
-        throw new Exception(“I don’t like you");
+        throw new Exception("I don’t like you");
     }
 }

 private void doIHaveEnough( ){
     if ( this.amount < amount ) {
-      throw new Exception(“I am broke you give me money!”);
+      throw new Exception("I am broke you give me money!");
     }
 }